section decoration triangle

 • Complaints about one’s current attorney.

-• Complaints about medical professionals or other licensed professionals
+• Complaints about medical professionals or other licensed professionals.

 • Criminal or forensic matters.

-• Nursing facility discharge issues or complaints.
+• Nursing facility discharge notices.

 • Employment discrimination where the employee has already been terminated.